MikeDev505/cv-lang/readme.md

 Version 0.1

 # General topic:
 - Why new language?
 Why not C?
 Why not C#?
-Why not Rust?
+Why not Java Why not Rust?
 - cv-lang is Code View Language, running on: microcontrollers, small processor, mobile, desktop and servers processor
 - General assumptions for cv-lang
 - General language construct and concept